 The term used to describe individuals born between 1965 and 1980.

 Takes place when a candidate is interviewed by more than one interviewer at the same time or a

-group of candidates are interviewed at the same time by a hiring manager.
+group of candidates is interviewed at the same time by a hiring manager.

 A headhunter is an employment agency or individual that recruits qualified candidates for

 An individual responsible for making a specific hiring decision for an organization, usually within

 their division.
 Often times this person is the future employee’s direct superior.